determined-ai/determined/performance/daist/README.md

 be configured via `config.conf[exec][output]`.
 The manifest for the results is found in a `Result-<tags>.json` file.

-The `daist.models.base` module defined the base for serializing/deserializing data to/from the file system and python classes.
-Files associated with serializing/deserializing classes have the
+The `daist.models.base` module defines the base classes for data `daist` serialization.
+Artifacts associated with `daist` serialization classes take the following form:
-form:

     <classname>-<zero or more tags>-<ISO 8061 UTC timestamp>.<extension>